cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Thanks to Julia Hesse who provided feedback on behalf of the Crypto Review Panel.

-Thanks to Ian Goldberg for the bit decomposition technique used in the range proofs of the Prio3 variants.
+Special thanks to Armando Faz-Hernandez who discovered a number of algorithmic improvements for FLPs {{Faz25}} that significantly improved the runtime of Prio3 and other applications.
+Also, thanks to Ian Goldberg for pointing out the bit decomposition technique used in the range proofs of the Prio3 variants.

-Thanks to Junye Chen, Henry Corrigan-Gibbs, Armando Faz-Hernandez, Simon Friedberger, Tim Geoghegan, Albert Liu, Brandon Pitman, Mariana Raykova, Michael Rosenberg, Jacob Rothstein, Shan Wang, Xiao Wang, Bas Westerbaan, and Christopher Wood for useful feedback on and contributions to the spec.
+Thanks to Junye Chen, Henry Corrigan-Gibbs, Simon Friedberger, Tim Geoghegan, Albert Liu, Brandon Pitman, Mariana Raykova, Michael Rosenberg, Jacob Rothstein, Shan Wang, Xiao Wang, Bas Westerbaan, and Christopher Wood for useful feedback on and contributions to the spec.